rsyncOSX/RsyncUIdocs/content/post/ssh.md

 +++
-author = "RsyncOSX"
+author = "Thomas Evensen"
 date = "2020-04-16"
-title =  "Passwordless logins by ssh-keys - assisted by RsyncOSX." tags = ["passwordless","ssh keypath and identity file"] categories = ["remotelogins"] description = "RsyncOSX can guide you in setting up passwordless login by ssh-keys." lastmod = "2020-12-13"
+title =  "Passwordless logins by ssh-keys - assisted by RsyncUI." tags = ["passwordless","ssh keypath and identity file"] categories = ["remotelogins"] description = "RsyncUI can guide you in setting up passwordless login by ssh-keys." lastmod = "2020-12-13"
 +++
-RsyncOSX utilizes user set ssh keypath and identityfile.
+RsyncUI utilizes user set ssh keypath and identityfile.
 The ssh parameter within the rsync command is if set by the user:

 `-e  "ssh -i ~/.ssh_keypath/identityfile -p NN"` where: